BTalamantesBecerra/omicR_for_Windows/README.md

 Introduction

 omicR creates fasta files, downloads genomes from NCBI using the refseq number, creates databases to run BLAST+, runs BLAST+ and filters these results to obtain the best match per sequence.
-These scripts can be used to run BLAST alignment of short-read (DArTseq data) and long-read sequences (Illumina, PacBio… etc).
+These scripts can be used to run BLASTn alignment of sequence data.
 You can use reference genomes from NCBI, genomes from your private collection, contigs, scaffolds or any other genetic sequence that you would like to use as reference.